ipta/pulsar-clock-corrections/tempo/clock/time_gbt.dat.md

 The observatory distributes this file on the Web, updated about daily.

+A discrepancy arose between the observatory-distributed file and the file in this repository (which had been identical to the observatory-distributed one up to that point).
+Around 2023-03-20 (MJD 60023), the first ~11 entries in the observatory-distributed file were changed to zero.
+Ryan Lynch expressed surprise that this had occurred, but no resolution had arisen as of 2024-02-14.
+Since this resulted in the new file failing validation and the file in this repository not updating, at that point I (Anne Archibald) decided to switch those entries to match the observatory values.
+The old values are available from the version of the file in git tag "gbt-mystery-values".

 If questions arise, contact Ryan S. Lynch <rlynch@nrao.edu>.

 |     |     |